dolanske/curry.js/README.md

 ### Is

-Parameters;
+Parameters:

 - `condition`

 Used in conditions.
 Accepts the same selector syntax as `$()`.
-Returns true if condition matches at least one element in the collection.
+Returns true if condition satisfies at least one element in matched elements.

 ```js
 if ($("[type=checkbox]").is(":checked")) {